catppuccin/stable-diffusion-webui/README.md

 5. Go to "Installed" subsection and click "Apply and restart UI"
 6. Configure the theme from the "Settings" tab under "Catppuccin Theme", afterwards you must "Apply Settings" and "Reload UI"

+### Extension (Extension index)
+NOTE: This method will install the theme under the name "stable-diffusion-webui".
+You can read more about this issue in the next section.
+1. Open WebUI
+2. Click on the "Extensions" tab and navigate to "Available"
+3. Click "Load From:" and find and install "Catppuccin Theme" from the list
+4. Go to "Installed" subsection and click "Apply and restart UI"
+5. Configure the theme from the "Settings" tab under "Catppuccin Theme", afterwards you must "Apply Settings" and "Reload UI"

 ### Add directly
 1. Clone this repository locally
 2. Create the file `user.css` in your stable-diffusion-webui directory
 3. Copy the contents of the desired flavor into `user.css`
 4. Restart the Web UI or click "Reload UI" at the bottom of the screen

+## NOTE
+Due to catppuccin naming conventions and limitations in webui's extension names, this extension will come up as "stable-diffusion-webui" in the extension update section.
+I have proposed a solution to WebUI [here](https://github.com/catppuccin/stable-diffusion-webui/issues/5#issuecomment-1420599298), feel free to upvote it increase the chances of this issue being resolved.

 ## 🙋 FAQ